OTRF/OSSEM/data_dictionaries/windows/sysmon/events/event-3.md

 # Event ID 3: Network connection

 ## Description
 The network connection event logs TCP/UDP connections on the machine.
 It is disabled by default.
 Each connection is linked to a process through the ProcessId and ProcessGUID fields.
-The event also contains the source and destination host names IP addresses, port numbers and IPv6 status.<a href="https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon#event-id-3-network-connection">https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon#event-id-3-network-connection</a>
+The event also contains the source and destination host names IP addresses, port numbers and IPv6 status.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|